tbengtsen/protein_seq_cnn/scripts/README.md

     - preprocess_w_taxon.py:
         Script for preprocessing uniref50 data using only sequences in specified taxon family See dir: representation_learning/data/uniref/uniref_by_taxonomi for more info

-    - clean_fasta_2_text.py:
-        Script to strip multi-fasta text into sequences without headers and with each seq on a single line.
-Similar to preprocess_data.py except prints to text file and does not randomly mix sequences.
+        OBS!
+ONLY WORKS IN PYTHON2.7 due to module library for getting evolution

 ### CNN train scripts
     - cnn_seq_train.py: